gear-foundation/academy/docs/21-program-factory/coding.md

     .expect("Error during a reply `FactoryEvent::ProgramCreated`");
 }
 ```

-In our Escrow factory smart contract, we use asynchronous program creation to ensure the program is initialized without errors.
-Since the factory program waits for a reply, we add a reply message to the program initialization.
+Our Escrow Factory smart contract utilizes asynchronous program creation to ensure error-free initialization.
+The program incorporates a reply message, allowing it to wait for a reply.

-Other methods are implemented easily since all logic and all checks are included in the Escrow contract:
+Other methods are implemented easily due to the inclusion of all logic and checks in the Escrow contract:

 ```rust
 async fn deposit(&self, escrow_id: EscrowId) {